dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Path resolve and relativise
-There are a few methods relating to `Path`
+There are a few methods relating to `Path`:
-`resolve` - try bo combine 2 paths into one.
+* `resolve` - try bo combine 2 paths into one.
 If second path absolute, it uses it
-`relativise` - try to get relative path of other against current
+* `relativise` - try to get relative path of other against current
-`Paths.get` internally use `Path.of` - static function.
+* `Paths.get` internally use `Path.of` - static function.
 ```java
 import java.nio.file.*;